Does Filtering Water Remove Fluoride? (2023 Update)

 Yes, some water filtration systems can remove fluoride from drinking water.
 However, the effectiveness of a water filter in removing fluoride depends on the type of filter and the level of fluoride present in the water.

-According to the American Dental Association (ADA), almost 75 percent of the U.S. population is served by fluoridated community water systems as of 2012.
+According to the American Dental Association (ADA), fluoridated community water systems serve almost 75 percent of the U.S. population as of 2012.

 Fluoride is a mineral that has been added to public drinking water for over 70 years to improve oral health.
 The goal of water fluoridation is to reduce the occurrence of tooth decay and promote overall oral hygiene.